The Golden Sieve: The golden sieve on N

 We begin with the basic instance $W_0=\N$, which already contains the self-referential phenomenon that motivates this paper.
 Recall from Example~\ref{ex:sieve-N} that the sieve produces two complementary increasing sequences, namely the deleted values $(d_n)_{n\ge1}$ and the survivors $(s_n)_{n\ge1}$, with

 Empirically one observes that the gaps of both sequences take only two values, and that the choice is governed by a membership test involving the sequence itself.
-This self-referential two-gap recurrence defines the \emph{hiccup} paradigm (the term is due to~\cite{FJ2026}, while the underlying constructions originate in~\cite{CSV2003}).
+This self-referential two-gap recurrence defines the \emph{hiccup} paradigm (the term is due to~\cite{FJ2026}, while the underlying constructions were introduced by the author in the OEIS from 2002 onward~\cite{OEIS}).

 \begin{definition}[Hiccup sequences] Let $y,z$ be distinct positive integers, let $x\ge0$, and let $j\in\Z_{\ge0}$.
 An increasing sequence $X=(x_n)_{n\ge1}$ of positive integers with $x_1=x$ is called a \emph{$(j,x,y,z)$-hiccup sequence} if for every $n\ge2$,